causticwonder/mammoth_cave_analysis/README.md

 Feature 1: Downloaded 2 data sets, Mammoth Cave visitors data and Average Gas Prices data.

-Feature 2: Clean amd merge data using pandas df and merge functions.
+Feature 2: Clean and merge data using pandas df and merge functions.

 Feature 3: Create Tableau dashboard to show analysis.

+I created a Tableau dashboard to showcase this correlation, which can be found here: https://public.tableau.com/app/profile/tanya.fowler/viz/VisitorstoMammothCavebyGasPrices/VisitvsPriceLineChart?publish=yes

 Feature 4: Markdown cells and Readme file.
 Analysis of project/thought process.

 The analysis showed that there is a significant corrlation between average gas prices and visitors to the park.
 Lower gas prices bring more visitors, with one exception.
 The year 2020 was a low price/low visit year.
 I think that year was a big un-fun for everyone.
 Social Distancing took a toll on the parks visitor numbers, despite gas prices being at a low level.

-I created a Tableau dashboard to showcase this correlation, which can be found here: https://public.tableau.com/app/profile/tanya.fowler/viz/VisitorstoMammothCavebyGasPrices/VisitvsPriceLineChart?publish=yes